aslak3/matrix-display/README.md

 If `SPI_TO_FPGA` is set to 0, the HUB75 panel will need to be plugged into header that is directly connected Pi Pico W pins.
 Otherwise it should be attached to the FPGA's HUB75 header, once again assuming you are using the board which I have designed.

 If `BME680_PRESENT` is set to 1, a BME680 breakout board like [this one](https://thepihut.com/products/adafruit-bme680-temperature-humidity-pressure-and-gas-sensor-ada3660) should be attached to the I2C bus.
 Note that the SDO pin should be connected to ground, which will yield the correct slave address of `0x76`.
-In this case the temperature, humidity and presser sensor values will come from this board.
+In this case the temperature, humidity and pressure sensor values will come from this board.
 Otherwise, if `BME680_PRESENT` is 0, then the temperature information will come from the RTC IC on the board alone.

 'MQTT_BROKER_PORT` can be used to set the MQTT port number, should the default 1883 not be used.